 "It was fun that it turned into a little bit of a battle before he got a hit," Leake said.
 "But congratulations to him.
 He's a competitor every second that he's on the field.
 He's been a joy to watch and a joy to compete against, for sure."

 After rounding first, Pujols looked toward the sky, hugged first-base coach Alfredo Griffin and clapped his hands.
-His Angels teammates -- led by Michael Trout -- soon streamed out of the dugout to congratulate him at first base, engulfing him in a collective embrace.
+His Angels teammates -- led by Mike Trout -- soon streamed out of the dugout to congratulate him at first base, engulfing him in a collective embrace.

 "It was hard to hug everybody, so I told them, 'Let's do a group hug,'" Pujols said.